Matocolotoe/Skript-1.8/README.md

 Looking for the official repository and 1.9+ releases ?
 Click [here](https://github.com/SkriptLang/Skript/releases).

 Skript is a plugin for Paper/Spigot, which allows server owners and other people to modify their servers without learning Java.
-It can also be useful if you *do* know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc.
+It can also be useful if you
+*do* know Java; some tasks are quicker to do with Skript, and so it can be used for prototyping etc.

-This GitHub fork of Skript is based on the SkriptLang fork, based on Mirreski's improvements which was built on Njol's original Skript.
+This GitHub fork of Skript is based on the SkriptLang fork, based on Mirreski's improvements, which were built on Njol's original Skript.

 ## Requirements
-Skript requires **Spigot** to work.
+Skript-1.8 requires **Spigot 1.8.8** (not Spigot 1.8.0, 1.8.3, ...) to work.
 You heard it right, Bukkit does *not* work.
-You can use Paper but I don't really recommend it for 1.8.

-This fork of Skript is only available for Minecraft 1.8.
+This fork is only available for Minecraft 1.8.
 Check above if you're looking for 1.9+ compatibility.

 ## Download
 You can find the downloads in the [releases page](https://github.com/Matocolotoe/Skript-1.8/releases).